 The two men had died in the Philippines almost a year earlier.
 Their remains were sent by ship back to Seattle by way of San Francisco.
-Captain George Hayley Fortson, former Seattle City Attorney and husband of Minnie Frye, was commander of Company B. He died on March 27, 1898, of wounds received in a skirmish at the Pasig Delta Campaign the previous day.
+Captain George Hayley Fortson, a former Seattle City Attorney and husband of Minnie Frye, was commander of Company B. He died on March 27, 1898, of wounds received in a skirmish at the Pasig Delta Campaign the previous day.
 Since the beginning of the conflict in 1898, in which Filipinos resisted the U.S. control of the Philippines, more than 1,000 American soldiers had died, most of them from non-combat causes such as disease.

 George Fortson was memorialized in 1901 with dedication of a small public park, Fortson Square, at the southeast corner of Yesler Way and 2nd Avenue in Seattle.
 Seattle-area Spanish American War volunteers are also honored with a statue in the southwest corner of Woodland Park.